SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0805 GMT

 -----------------------

-The benchmark BSE index up 0.44 percent and the broader NSE index 0.55 percent higher, after hitting their record highs earlier in the day as blue chips such as Reliance industries gain on foreign investors' continued buying streak.
+The benchmark BSE index is up 0.19 percent and the broader NSE index is 0.10 percent higher, after hitting a record high for an eighth consecutive session as blue chips such as Reliance Industries Ltd and ICICI Bank gain.

 GOVERNMENT BONDS